Search Results - Livaneli, Zülfü, 1946-

 Zülfü Livaneli

-Zülfü Livaneli Ömer Zülfü Livanelioğlu (born 20 June 1946), known as Zülfü Livaneli, is a Turkish musician, author, poet, and politician.
+Zülfü Livaneli Ömer Zülfü Livanelioğlu (born 20 June 1946), better known as Zülfü Livaneli, is a Turkish musician, author, poet, and politician.

 • Showing 1 - 1 results of 1